8 ways to become a more approachable leader

 - Be specific about the problem you’re trying to solve and/or the kind of help you need

-- Always ask the same people; share opportunity with your entire team.
+- Always ask the same people; share opportunities with your entire team

 Have a sense of humor